TRAPPIST-1: Size and composition

 The radii of the planets are estimated to range between 77.5% and 112.9% of Earth's radius.
 The planet/star mass ratio of the TRAPPIST-1 system resembles that of the moon/planet ratio of the Solar System's gas giants.

 The TRAPPIST-1 planets are expected to have compositions that resemble each other as well as that of Earth.
 The estimated densities of the planets are lower than Earth's which may imply that they have large amounts of volatile chemicals.
 (Note: A volatile is an element or compound with a low boiling point, such as ammonia, carbon dioxide, methane, nitrogen, sulfur dioxide, or water.)
 Alternatively, their cores may be smaller than that of Earth and therefore they may be rocky planets with less iron than that of Earth, include large amounts of elements other than iron, or their iron may exist in an oxidised form rather than as a core.
 Their densities are too low for a pure magnesium silicate composition, (Note: The composition of the mantle of rocky planets is typically approximated as a magnesium silicate.) requiring the presence of lower-density compounds such as water.
-Planets b, d, f, g, and h are expected to contain large quantities of volatile chemicals.
+Planets b, d, f, g and h are expected to contain large quantities of volatile chemicals.
 The planets may have deep atmospheres and oceans, and contain vast amounts of ice.
 Subsurface oceans, buried under icy shells, would form in the colder planets.
 Several compositions are possible considering the large uncertainties in their densities.
-The photospheric features of the star may introduce inaccuracies in measurements of the properties of TRAPPIST-1's planets, including their densities being underestimated by 8 percent, and incorrect estimates of their water content.
+The photospheric features of the star may introduce inaccuracies in measurements of the properties of TRAPPIST-1's planets, including their densities being underestimated by 8 per cent, and incorrect estimates of their water content.